-Form W-2, Wage & Tax Statement: How To Read & Use It plus What's New In 2023
+Form W-2, Wage & Tax Statement: How To Read & Use It

 It's that time of the year when you start receiving multiple tax forms sent your way to equip you with the information you need to report on your tax return.
 Form W-2 is one such form that will arrive at your doorstep if you worked as an employee during the previous year.

 In this article, you will learn what it is, how to read the information it reports, and what are the tax consequences.

 Form W-2, Wage and Tax Statement is a tax form that your employer files with the IRS and is mandated to send you a copy that mainly reports annual wages and the amount of withheld social security and Medicare taxes.